Khotyn Fortress

-The Khotyn Fortress (Хотинська фортеця, twierdza w Chocimiu, Hotin Kalesi, Cetatea Hotinului) is a fortification complex located on the right bank of the Dniester River in Khotyn, Chernivtsi Oblast (province) of western Ukraine.
-It is situated on a territory of the historical northern Bessarabia region which was split in 1940 between Ukraine and Moldova.
-The fortress is also located in a close proximity to another famous defensive structure, the Old Kam'yanets Castle of Kamianets-Podilskyi.
-Construction on the current stone Khotyn/Hotin fortress was started in 1375, while major improvements were made in the 1380s and in the 1460s, under the Moldavian princes, Alexander the Good, and Stephen the Great.
+The Khotyn Fortress (Хотинська фортеця, twierdza w Chocimiu, Hotin Kalesi, Cetatea Hotinului) is a fortification complex located on the right bank of the Dniester River in Khotyn, Chernivtsi Oblast (province) of southwestern Ukraine.
+It lies within the historical region of northern Bessarabia, a Romanian territory occupied in 1940 by the Soviet Union following the Molotov–Ribbentrop Pact.
+The fortress is located near another famous defensive structure, the Kamianets-Podilskyi Castle.
+Construction of the current stone Khotyn Fortress began in the late XIV century, when these lands had already become part of Moldavia.
+The fortress underwent significant improvements in the 1380s and in the 1460s under the Romanian princes Alexander the Good and Stephen the Great.

 History

 As a Rus' stronghold

-The Khotyn Fortress' beginning goes back to the Khotyn Fort, which was built in the 10th century by Prince Volodymyr Sviatoslavovych as one of the border fortifications of southwestern Kievan Rus', after he added the land of present-day Bukovina to his control.
-The fort, which eventually was rebuilt a fortress, was located on important commerce routes, which connected Scandinavia and Kyiv with the Ponyzia (lowlands), Podillia, Genoese and Greek colonies on the Black Sea, through Moldavia and Wallachia, on the famous "trade route from the Varangians to the Greeks".
+The Khotyn Fortress' beginning goes back to the Khotyn Fort, which was built in the 10th century by Prince Vladimir the Great as one of the border fortifications of southwestern Kievan Rus', after he added the land of present-day Bukovina to his control.
+The fort, which eventually was rebuilt a fortress, was located on important commerce routes, which connected Scandinavia and Kyiv with the Ponyzia (lowlands), Podolia, Genoese and Greek colonies on the Black Sea, through Moldavia and Wallachia, on the famous "trade route from the Varangians to the Greeks".

 The fortification was located on a rocky territory, created by the tall right-hand shore of the Dniester and the valley.
 At first it was just a huge mound of dirt with wooden walls and protective equipment.
 It was designed to protect the settlement of Khotyn across the river.
 The first stone construction was rather small.
 It was located exactly where the northern tower is located today.
 Throughout the centuries, this fortress underwent many reconstructions and expansions, and was damaged by new conquerors, who would later rebuild it.

-At the end of the 11th century, Khotyn fortress belonged to Terebovlia principality.
-During the 1140s the fortress became part of Halych Principality, and in 1199 was part of the Halych-Volhynian Kingdom.
+By the late 11th century, Khotyn Fortress was under the control of the Principality of Terebovlia.
+In the 1140s, the fortress was incorporated into the Principality of Halych, and by 1199 became part of the Kingdom of Galicia–Volhynia.

 Reconstruction and fortification

-In 1250–64, Prince Danylo of Halych and his son Lev, rebuilt the fortress.
-They added a half-meter (20 in) stone wall and a 6 m wide moat around the fortress.
-In the northern part of the fortress, were added new military buildings as well.
-In the second half of the 13th century, it was rebuilt by the Genoese.
+Between 1250 and 1264, Prince Danylo of Halych and his son Lev rebuilt the fortress.
+They fortified the structure by adding a half-meter (20 in) stone wall and a 6 m wide moat around its perimeter.
+Additionally, new military buildings were constructed in the northern part of the fortress.
+In the latter half of the 13th century, the fortress was rebuilt by the Genoese.